Are Cheap UV Cleansers Effective? And How Ours Differs

 Moreover, many cheap UV cleanser companies claim that the device kills 99.99% or 99% of germs.
 That implies the device effectively gets rid of this percentage of pathogens and not anything below that.
 That again may not be accurate, especially if the UV lamps are fake or weak and the device is used improperly.

 What if you’re misusing the device in general?
-What if your children hold it and start waving it around irresponsibly, shining the UV light in people’s eyes?
+What if your children get hold of it and start waving it around irresponsibly, shining the UV light in other people’s eyes?
 Will the device become self-aware and detect that it’s being misused and shut itself down?

 Many devices claim that the device is safe to use with humans being in the vicinity.
 Yet, for that to be true, the UV-C light needs to be weaker.
 This means that you need a prolonged exposure time, such as 30 minutes, for effective disinfection to offer.
-And if you remain exposed to the UV-C light for the time needed for it to kill up to 99.99% of pathogens, are you sure there will be no effect on your skin and eyes?
+Furthermore, if you do remain exposed to the UV-C light for the adequate time needed, can you guarantee its safety?

 Moreover, from what distance should you hold the device?
 Because the further away from the surface the device is, the less powerful the effect of the UV-C light on the surface is.
 And what if the surface bounces off the UV light in a different direction?